“Life’s too short,” says Jill, explaining why she was quitting an acting gig in a commercial. “You gotta do what makes you happy.”

 Invented external challenges can be positive, which is how I justify the physical rigors of bicycle travel.
 But they are too often negative, and thus unfulfilling.
 How else to explain the epidemics of addiction and suicide in the wealthiest modern society?

 We can be active in identifying personal goals toward which we choose to struggle, or passive, relying on advertising to define them for us.
-We can save to fund future purchases, or we can borrow now and put off disciplined financial habits until tomorrow.

 We all know the answer: It can’t.

-Advertisers attempt to integrate luxury products into those three upper tiers, as if a pricier car, the latest phone, or a bigger diamond can deliver love and affection or self-actualization.
+Advertisers attempt to integrate extraneous products into those three upper tiers, as if a pricier car, the latest phone, or a bigger diamond can deliver love and affection or self-actualization.
 Any resulting semblance of contentment is fleeting.

-In my own effort to fulfill Maslow’s higher tiers, what I need from you – gifts such as patience, concern and sacrifice – I cannot buy.
+In my own effort to fulfill Maslow’s higher tiers, what I need from you – gifts such as patience, concern, and sacrifice – I cannot buy.
 And I do need you, now more than ever.

 So here we are, stripped of the veneer of borrowed prosperity.
 Our mutual survival now depends upon struggling together against a real, not an invented, challenge.